The idea that a divorce coach could help you figure out how to get through a divorce and also heal might surprise you.

 One of the key components of healing from divorce is compassion.
 Ultimately, it’s what will allow you to rise above the strife of this huge life change.
 With that said, compassion is almost impossible to embrace on your own when you’re in the throes of turmoil.

-Because your coach will assist you in discovering who you want to be after your divorce is over, she’ll also help you identify the opportunities that are unfolding as a result of this huge life transition.
+Because your coach will assist you in discovering who you want to be after your divorce is over, she’ll also help you identify the opportunities that are unfolding as a result of this huge life change.
 Sometimes those opportunities disguise themselves as problems.
-But with her experience, your divorce coach will help you see what she sees as being possible for you.
+But with her guidance, your divorce coach will help you see what she sees as being possible for you.

-A divorce coach is one of the best sources of holistic support you can have as you figure out how to get through a divorce on your own terms.
-She is someone who not only understands all the legal, logistical, and financial aspects of the dissolution of a marriage but will compassionately help you heal so that, moving forward healthily and wholly, you blossom in your next chapter of your precious life.
+For the right person, a divorce coach can be one of the best sources of complete support you can have as you figure out how to get through one of the biggest, if not the biggest challenge of your life.
+She is someone who not only understands all the legal, logistical, and financial aspects of the dissolution of a marriage but will compassionately help you embrace your emotions and heal as you invest in yourself so that, moving forward healthily and wholly, you blossom.
+You become who you are meant to be.